Nexmo/station/_documentation/concepts/guides/signing-messages.md

 ---
-title: Signing messages
+title: Signing requests
 description: Add an extra layer of security by sending and receiving signed requests.
 ---

-# Signing messages
+# Signing requests

 Signatures validate the authenticity of the person who interacts with Nexmo.